 - Try connecting to different Wi-Fi hotspots.

 - Make sure Wi-Fi stays on during sleep mode.

 - Contact your mobile provider and make sure your APN settings are configured correctly.

 - Upgrade your Android OS to the latest version available for your device.

-If you are able to connect on Wi-Fi but not on your mobile connection (EDGE/2G/3G/4G), double check your APN configuration with your mobile provider.
+If you are able to use WhatsApp on Wi-Fi but not on data connection, double check your APN configuration with your mobile provider.
 You must be able to send and receive non-web traffic in order to use WhatsApp.